salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-analytics.md

 date: 2015-05-14 12:00:00
 order: 6
 ---
-Follow the steps on this page to implement ETAnalytics and Web and Mobile analytics in your mobile app:
+Follow the steps on this page to implement Analytics and Web and Mobile analytics in your mobile app:

-### SFMC Analytics
+### Analytics

-If you wish to implement SFMC Analytics for analytical information on your app, pass a YES value for the withAnalytics parameter.
+If you wish to implement Analytics, pass a YES value for the withAnalytics parameter.
 If you also wish to implement Web and Mobile Analytics, pass a YES value for the withPIAnalytics parameter.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/57757242e4d76abee281.js"></script>